 - Use an oscilloscope and 10-kHz viewing filter to examine the baseband phase cal signal in each USB channel.
 (This section assumes that phase cal is present at 10 kHz in each baseband USB channel, as will be the case with a 1 MHz phase cal pulse rate and a total LO frequency of nnn.99 MHz.)
-Trigger the oscilloscope with a timing signal derived from the maser (e.g., the frame sync signal from a Mark IV formatter). - o Phase cal should be present with the proper amplitude. - o Phase cal should be stable in phase relative to the maser timing signal. - Use the same equipment to examine each LSB channel. - o The LSB phase cal level should be >20 dB weaker than in USB. - A good end-to-end system test is to check for phase cal in the bit stream from each USB data track. - o For a Mark IV system, connect one of the decoder DATA outputs to the 10-kHz viewing filter input.
+Trigger the oscilloscope with a timing signal derived from the maser (e.g., the frame sync VS-14 module). - Phase cal should be present with the proper amplitude. - Phase cal should be stable in phase relative to the maser timing signal. - Use the same equipment to examine each LSB channel. - \circ The LSB phase cal level should be >20 dB weaker than in USB. - A good end-to-end system test is to check for phase cal in the bit stream from each USB data track. - For a Mark IV system, connect one of the decoder DATA outputs to the 10-kHz viewing filter input.
 Enter the commands 'enable=s1' and 'st=for,0,on'.
-Select USB tracks with the 'repro=byp,<trackA>,<trackB>,,<rate>' command and check for phase cal on the oscilloscope. - o For a VLBA system, use the 'repro' and 'dqa' commands to measure the phase cal amplitude in each USB channel.
+Select USB tracks with the 'repro=byp,<trackA>,<trackB>,,<rate>' command and check for phase cal on the oscilloscope. - For a VLBA system, use the 'repro' and 'dqa' commands to measure the phase cal amplitude in each USB channel.